SALTCOFFEEEE/SALTCOFFEEEE.github.io/index.md

 I'm **Chenyu Wang**, currently a master student studying machine learning at University of Michigan.
 In my spare time, I like reading novels and watching animes & movies.

+## RESEARCH
+My research interests are in the areas of machine learning, and deep learning, focusing on applications to Iot.